Ifychim/iOS-Dev-Practice/swift5-programming-intermediate/notes/notes.md

 phoneBook.removeValue(forKey: "Contact2")
 ```

-#### **Optionals**
+#### **Optionals(!?)**
-In Swift5 we use the 'var' keyword to create variables.
-In Swift5 we use the 'let' keyword to create constants.

-In Swift 5 we use square brackets to initialize an array.
-To access array elements we use indexing.
+In Swift5 Optionals are variables which might start out containing no data.
+For example, on a sign-in page, the userName field starts out empty but at some point might be filled with relevant data.
+In Swift5 nil represents a literal null value for objects.
+To unwrap optionals in swift (get their true data type) we can use an exclamation.

-- Variable and array Examples:
+- Optionals Examples:
-    - var x = 5. -> Variable x with 5 as its value.
-    - let x = 5. -> Constant x with 5 as its value.
-    - var arr = [1,2,3] -> Variable arr that stores 3 elements (1,2,3).
-    - var arr_at_zero = arr[0]
+    - var userName: String? (an optional that holds a string which can be empty(nil) or populated)
+    - var userNameUnwrapped: userName! (an unWrapped optional, populated variable)

 ```
-Code Block
+//userName optional
+var userName: String?
+userName = "testName"
+print(userName) //outputs Optional("testName")

+if userName != nil {
+    unWrappedName = userName! //executes when user has provided a string as a userName. print(unWrappedName) //outputs testName
+}
 ```

 #### **`Debugging`:**